Building Counterplay for PvP Games

 How Magic’s Mana System Divides its Design Space

-Magic the Gathering invented trading card games, and with it, resource systems for trading card games.
+Magic the Gathering invented trading card games, and with it, resource systems in trading card games.
 Countless games following MTG have mimicked MTG’s 5-color mana system, because of course they did, why wouldn’t they?

 In Magic The Gathering, spells and creatures cost “Mana”, a resource that regenerates every turn, and builds up over time as you play “land” cards from your hand.
 Mana comes in 5 colors, Green, Red Blue, White, and Black.
 Each of these colors has a mechanical identity associated with it, called a “Color Identity”.
 Mana is the primary thing that divides the design space in Magic The Gathering, to create different types of decks.
-Of course, there are other things, like card types, and creature types, which have effects that reference one another to create synergies.
-And there are more broadly playstyles, like Aggro (try to kill the opponent before they can get their good monsters out or reach their win condition), Control/mid-range (shut down aggro and deny key combo-pieces), and Combo (try to stall out to assemble exodia in your hand, then win the game instantly or near-instantly).

 Mono-color decks focus entirely on a single type of mana, and usually only play a single “basic” land color.
 This gives them incredible consistency, because their mana supply goes up every time they play a land, but limits what they have access to in the broader card pool.
 A mono-color deck may lack “answers” to certain types of “threats” generated by other decks, such as red and black having a tough time getting rid of enchantment cards.